IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 Where the amendment adds text, make the added text **<ins>bold underline</ins>**.
 Where the amendment removes text, make the removed text **~~bold strikethrough~~**.
 When entire new sections are added, introduce with editor's instructions to "add new text" or similar, which for readability are not bolded or underlined.

-General information about IHE can be found at: [http://www.ihe.net](http://www.ihe.net).
+General information about IHE can be found at [http://www.ihe.net](http://www.ihe.net).

-Information about the IHE IT Infrastructure domain can be found at: [https://www.ihe.net/IHE_Domains/).
+Information about the IHE IT Infrastructure domain can be found at [https://www.ihe.net/IHE_Domains] (https://www.ihe.net/IHE_Domains/).

-Information about the organization of IHE Technical Frameworks and Supplements and the process used to create them can be found at: [https://www.ihe.net/about_ihe/ihe_process/)and
+Information about the organization of IHE Technical Frameworks and Supplements and the process used to create them can be found at [https://www.ihe.net/about_ihe/ihe_process] (https://www.ihe.net/about_ihe/ihe_process/) and [https://www.ihe.net/resources/profiles] (https://www.ihe.net/resources/profiles/)

-The current version of the IHE Technical Framework can be found at: [https://profiles.ihe.net/](https://profiles.ihe.net/).
+The current version of the IHE Technical Framework can be found at [https://profiles.ihe.net/](https://profiles.ihe.net/).

 **CONTENTS**